Baby Alpaca In The Kitchen: Waiting For Florence On The Farm

 toggle caption

-Top: Tiffany Breindel, Program Director at 1870 Farm, prepares to put an identification tag into the cow Romeo's tail the day before Hurricane Florence hits Chapel Hill, N.C.
-Left: Luis Morales catches chickens to put them in the coop before they board it up.
-Right: Breindel puts an identification tag in a horse's mane.
+(Top) Tiffany Breindel, program director at 1870 Farm, prepares to put an identification tag in calf Romeo's tail the day before Hurricane Florence hits Chapel Hill, N.C.
+(Left) Luis Morales catches chickens to put them in the coop before they board it up.
+(Right) Breindel attaches an identification tag to a horse's mane.

 Madeline Gray for NPR